vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 This is my annual "Reflections" post, and I have a lot to reflect on this year!
-In no particular order, this year I have started to have more awareness about career progression, and how the barriers to success, and even interactions with people, can have quite a bit of variance depending on who you are.
+In no particular order, this year I have started to have more awareness about career progression, and how the barriers to success, and even interactions with people, can have quite a bit of variance depending on whom you are.
 As I <a target="_blank" href="https://twitter.com/vsoch/status/1480008229811732480">recognized</a> these subtle inequalities, I also realized there is a tendency to forget to acknowledge people that go against this grain, and are supportive.

 So dear reader, let's reflect!
 This is a reflection post for 2022 where I want to talk about what I've learned about myself, the challenges around me, and also give whole-hearted